 Representation without appropriation

-So whenever I think about the ongoing (and constantly shifting) debates over cultural appropriation, I think about that “tour guide” thing that I first noticed as a frustrated bookseller.
+So whenever I think about the ongoing (and constantly shifting) debates over cultural appropriation, I think about that “tour guide” thing.
 People from the dominant group will always seek out a non-challenging version of any marginalized group’s experience, and it’s easier to get that from authors who come from that same dominant group.
-And historically, books have been published with one exactly type of target reader in mind.

 Privileged people can become conditioned to expect only one type of story about a marginalized group, to the point where they won’t accept any other stories, no matter how real.

-But at the same time, there’s a conundrum, or maybe a balancing act.
-All fiction, including fiction by people from the dominant group, needs to represent the diversity of the real world.
+But at the same time, all fiction, including fiction by people from the dominant group, needs to represent the diversity of the real world.
+It’s essential for White authors, in particular, to include BIPOC characters in our work and to make them as recognizable and believable as any other characters.
 We all need to populate our worlds with people from many backgrounds, genders, sexualities, and disability statuses, without trying to tell the stories that aren’t ours to tell.

-That’s not an end-state, but rather an ongoing process.
+Representation without appropriation is not an end-state, but rather an ongoing process.
 Like many aspects of writing, it’s a ton of work, a process that never becomes easy or clear-cut—but the work pays off, in richer characters and smarter storytelling.
+When I write someone who comes from a very different place than me, in terms of culture or marginalization, I feel a huge responsibility to get it right, but I also feel like this story is going to sparkle more, in the end.

 I screw up constantly, and the only thing I can do is try to do better and to be aware of my own shortcomings as an author—and all the ways that my privilege makes me worse at writing other perspectives.

-Which is why I’m so freaking grateful for sensitivity readers.
+And that’s why I’m so utterly grateful for sensitivity readers.
 For years, I was asking my BIPOC and disabled friends to read my fiction and give me a gut-check on how I was handling characters who were closer to their experience than to mine.
 When I first learned about sensitivity readers, I was overjoyed that there was a phrase to describe the thing I’d been asking people to do (and in some cases, that I had been doing for others), but I was also embarrassed that I hadn’t been paying people for that work.

 Even when I’ve written White trans characters, I’ve made a huge effort to show those stories to other trans people, just to make sure I’m not inadvertently reproducing hurtful stereotypes or ideas about my own community.
 My own trans identity does not guarantee that I’ll know what might prove hurtful to other trans folk—and in fact, this has sometimes happened, especially in the stuff I wrote early on in my career.